 - D. All development proposals alongside or adjacent to the borough's river corridors should: - 1.
 Retain existing public access to the riverside and alongside the river; and - 2.
-Enhance existing public access to the riverside where improvements are feasible; o - 3.
-Provide new public access to the riverside where possible, and maintain existing points of access to the foreshore subject to health and safety considerations.
+Enhance existing public access to the riverside where improvements are feasible; or - 3.
+Provide new public access to the riverside where possible, which should be accessible at all times, and maintain existing points of access to the foreshore subject to health and safety considerations.
 All major development proposals adjacent to the borough's rivers are expected to provide public access to the riverside. - 4.
-Provide riparian life-saving equipment where required and necessary.
+Provide riparian life-saving equipment where required and necessary; this includes, where relevant, the provision of appropriate drowning prevention measures, such as edge protection and appropriate signage in riverside areas.